AimbotParce/MDS-AML-HiggsBosonKAN/README.md

 - `models/`: This directory is used to cache trained models and related artifacts.
 - `plots/`: This directory is used to store generated plots and visualizations.
 - `results/`: This directory is used to store results from experiments, such as performance metrics and logs (More on this later).
+- `reports/`: This directory contains the project proposal and report document
 - **Project Files**: These are files such as `README.md`, `pyproject.toml`, and `uv.lock`, which define dependencies and provide project documentation.
 - **Data Version Control**: These are files related to DVC (Data Version Control) such as `dvc.yaml` and `.dvc/`.
 DVC is a tool that helps manage and version control large datasets and machine learning models, ensuring reproducibility and collaboration in data science projects.